-41. Peru: While in the Andes buy an alpaca garment, try coca tea, and learn about the ninety-five-year reign ofthe Incas.
+41. Peru: While in the Andes buy an alpaca garment, try coca tea, and learn about the ninety-five-year reign of the Incas.

 42. Australia: Snorkel in the Great Barrier Reef!
 However, never touch the coral.
 Simply touching corals can cause the death of an entire colony.
 Oils from your skin can disturb the delicate mucous membranes that protect the living coral from disease.
 Standing on coral can kill the living coral polyps that are the builders of the reef structure and will essentially devastate organisms that have been growing for thousands of years.

-43. Polynesia: In Tahiti the local dress is called a Pareo, a bath towel-sized piece of cotton cloth that is tied dozens of ways around the body to create a full wardrobe.
+43. Polynesia: In Tahiti, the local dress is called a Pareo, a bath towel-sized piece of cotton cloth that is tied dozens of ways around the body to create a full wardrobe.
 Pick one up at a local store and ask for a lesson to tie it.
 It’s light, breathable and oh so pretty.

-Travel Tips for around the world
+Tips for Travel Around the World

 44. Always bring Cipro antibiotic to cure common Traveler’s Diarrhea.
 Especially when visiting the developing or under-developed world, this little pill will be your best friend.